haskell/cabal/doc/cabal-package.rst

 -------------------

-Now that we have our Haskell code and the extra files that Cabal needs we can build and run our project.
+Now that we have our Haskell code and the extra files that Cabal needs we can build and run our application.

 ::